Sitecore/docker-images/experimental/nosif/README.md

 ## Ideas

 1. Windows channels could be "global" and not in each build.json to further reduce maintenance.

-1. Other downloads could also be define in json like Sitecore packages, so it was not need for Docker engine to download them only to validate cache.
+## Todo's

+1. Also copy+rename "sqldev" images from `xm1` to `xm` for consistency.
-1. Solr downloads added to "sitecore-assets" images.
+1. Solr version downloads added to "sitecore-assets" images.